itsmartashub/GPThemes/README.md

 ## Soon

 -   **Chrome Web Store**: The extension will soon be available on the Chrome Web Store.
--   **GitHub Releases**: Once released, you'll be able to download the latest version directly from the GitHub Releases.
+-   **GitHub Releases**: Once released, it will be available for download directly from the GitHub Releases.

 ## Supported ChatGPT versions